-Q: What do you think that our audience should be doing to get started in amending or enhancing their existing AML Compliance Programs so that they are able to adapt to this increasing regulations related to crypto currencies?
+Q: What do you think our audience should be doing to get started in amending or enhancing their existing AML Compliance Programs so that they are able to adapt to the increasing regulations related to cryptocurrencies?

-Then getting involved and understanding the couple of resources for the regulatory space.
+Then getting involved and understanding a couple of resources from the regulatory space.
 Now, the regulatory space is going to be changing very quickly, in 2021.
-So we will see in mid-June, mid to late June, the Financial Action Task Force recommendations, we are going to see changes at OCC, we will most likely see changes at FinCEN.
-So being able to monitor those changes.
-Also, if IRS regulates you, let us say you are a payment provider and not a bank, understanding that and having those contacts, that is important as well.
+So we will see in mid-June, mid to late June, the Financial Action Task Force recommendations, and we are going to see changes at OCC.
+We will most likely see changes at FinCEN, so being able to monitor those changes is important.
+Also, if the IRS regulates you, let us say you are a payment provider and not a bank, understanding that and having those contacts, is important as well.

 Then, I would say setting out a strategy around identifying whether you are setting up a monitoring program.
 So, for example, I want to extend my BSA compliance to be complete and look at virtual assets.
 So what is that program?
 So how do I get technology in or programming?
-How do I measure efficiency on can I detect wire transfers, ACHs, credit and debit cards that are related to crypto and then setting up rules to integrate into your existing reporting and alerting system.
+How do I measure efficiency, can I detect wire transfers, ACHs, and credit and debit cards that are related to crypto and then set up rules to integrate into your existing reporting and alerting system?

 And then I’d say lastly if there’s a strategy in the bank to either bank cryptocurrency companies, the high-quality ones obviously, how are you going to validate them and what is your ongoing monitoring program going to be?
 And then if you’re going to actually offer virtual currency services like custody, then that’s a whole other discussion around initial onboarding, verification, and monitoring.
 You also have to think about travel rule compliance, how to budget for it, how to know if you are compliant, and which countries you are able to do business with.

 Q: What kind of questions should banks be asking during onboarding?
 Could you provide some sample questions?